Restraining Order Lawyers in Westwood

 Massachusetts General Laws, chapter 258E was created in 2010 to protect victims of harassment from further harassment.
 Under this law, the presence of a domestic or family relationship is not required.
 A 258E order is not limited to specific types of relationships.

-To obtain a 258E order / Harassment Order, certain requirements that must be met, such as:
+To obtain a 258E order / Harassment Order, there are certain requirements that must be met, such as:

 - There needs to have been 3 or more acts that were malicious (done on purpose for cruelty, hostility or revenge) and aimed at the plaintiff with the intent to cause the plaintiff fear, abuse, intimidation or damage to property and that does in fact cause fear, abuse, intimidation or damage to property.